Best list ยท AI Writing Assistants

 From $79/mo

-Writesonic repositioned in 2025 to focus on AI search tracking and bundles AI Article Writer 6.0 as a secondary product.
-For pure book writing it is a $79+/mo Starter plan competing with Rytr at $7.50, which is a hard sell for most novelists.
-But the chat interface preserves dialogue voice across iterations better than any other general-purpose AI writer in our test of 19, which makes it useful for dialogue-heavy chapters, romance and thriller novels with sustained character interaction, and any manuscript where two characters trade lines for several pages.
+Writesonic earns the seventh spot for dialogue-heavy manuscripts because the chat interface preserves dialogue voice across iterations better than any other general-purpose AI writer in our test of 19.
 Based on our testing, Writesonic produced cleaner dialogue blocks than Jasper or GravityWrite for our cozy mystery test where chapters averaged 60% dialogue.
-The Growth plan at $399/mo is overkill for fiction unless you also need GEO tracking.
+At Starter $79/mo annual, the price is steep vs Rytr or GravityWrite for most novelists.
 The 30% recurring affiliate commission via Rewardful is pending approval.
-See our [Writesonic review](/tools/writesonic).
+See our Writesonic review.

 Pros